 During the night, one officer came to tell them that they would leave to Croatia the next morning.
 According to the respondent, they were brought to a checkpoint at the Croatian border at 10 am the following day.
 They didn’t stay on the Slovenian side for long and were directly brought to the Croatian side.

 “Croatian police caught me the same way as an animal.”

 They had to undress completely again at the Croatian border station.

 “After removing my clothes, all, all, all coming down.”

 “They drop me in the street, but there was a space [inside], they frisked us and removed my clothes. l told him “it’s really cold”, he [the policeman] told me “you have money, you have money” because l gave him my money, but he said, “you have more””

-At this location, a Croatian female officer took a photo of each of them.
+At this location, a Croatian female officer took a photo of each of them, the respondent called to mind.
 The group stayed approximately seven hours at the border checkpoint on the Croatian side before being transported to the Bosnian border in a van.

 “After the bus arrived, they put me in the bus and my friend became sick inside.
 They opened the climatization on inside the bus.
 When l see my friend, l think he will die.
 His finger became hard, he had problem in his stomach and his saliva was going outside.
 That’s why l punched the door “please, please, please, we need ambulance, my friend will die, he needs to go to hospital”